 How it helps

 It comes down to three down-to-earth things: it speeds work up, takes the boring jobs, and helps you think things through.
-You stay in charge of all three.
+In each, watch what the AI takes on — and what's left for you.

 Beginner · 3 min read